ombr/referentiel/README.md

 # Todo

 - [ ] Add more tests and edge cases...
+- [ ] There are issues mixing position absolute/fixed with transformations.
 - [ ] Manage scroll (globally and on elements)